troychaplin/block-accessibility-checks/docs/external-block-example.md

 ## Required Block Attributes

 The following integration instructions assume your testimonial block has these attributes defined in your `block.json`.
-If your block doesn't have these yet, add them to your existing attributes:
+For this example lets add them to your existing attributes:

 ```json
 "attributes": {